The current Board of Directors will remain in office until approval of the financial statements for the year ended 31 December 2020

-In October 2015, YOOX completed the merger with The Net-A-Porter Group giving birth to YOOX NET-A-PORTER GROUP – the world’s leading online luxury fashion retailer, with Federico as Chief Executive Officer.
+In October 2015, Federico drove the game-changing merger between YOOX Group and The NET-A-PORTER Group giving birth to YOOX NET-A-PORTER GROUP (YNAP) – the world leading online luxury fashion retailer, with Federico at the helm.

 Stefano Valerio – Vice-Chairman

 Stefano Valerio studied Law at Milan University, graduating cum laude.
 In 1992, he entered the legal profession and is currently a partner at “Gatti Pavesi Bianchi – Studio Legale Associato”, focusing on corporate and financial market law.
 He has written various articles and essays on corporate law and sits on the Board of Directors of a number of listed companies and financial institutions.
 Mr. Valerio has been a member of the Board of Directors since 2006.

 Cedric Bossert is a graduate of the l’Université de Laueanne – Faculté de Droit and of the l’Université Paris II – Institut des Hautes Etudes Internationales.
 He also holds a Master degree in Comparative Law (MCL) from the George Washington University – Law School and he is admitted to the Bar in Geneva and in New York.
 He worked as an attorney in Eisenberg & Solomon in New York and then in Etienne Blum Stehle & Manfrini in Geneva between 1984 and 1988 before joining BPM International Holding in 1989.
 In 1994 he joined Cartier as Senior Legal Counsel and then Richemont.
 Within Richemont, he was appointed Deputy General Counsel in 2011 and then held the position of General Counsel and, from 2016, Group General Counsel.
 He was appointed as member of Richemont Group Management Committee in 2015.
 Mr. Bossert has been a member of the Board of Directors since April 2017.”